-The subject site is zoned partially Industrial (I) and largely Waterfront (W) district.
-The W zoning is designed to protect Skagway's limited waterfront areas for those uses that are directly dependent upon or related to the water and/or a waterfront location.
-This zoning principally allows for public, private, and commercial moorage, warehousing and storage, marine fuel, water and sanitation facilities, research and educational facilities related to the water, port and harbor facility, seafood processing, boat storage yard, fish and shell fish propagation, parks and open space, and water-related visitor services, as well as sales related to maritime activity that requires/benefits from a shoreline location.
-The Industrial Zoning district is intended to provide for an area where heavy industrial activities like manufacturing, processing, repairing and assembling can take place.
-Proximity to railroad and waterfront transportation is important for these activities.
+The subject site is zoned Waterfront (W).
+This zoning is designed to protect Skagway's limited waterfront areas for those uses that are directly dependent upon or related to the water and/or a waterfront location.
+This zoning principally allows for public, private, and commercial moorage, warehousing and storage, marine fuel, water and sanitation facilities, research and educational facilities related to the water, port, and harbor facility, seafood processing, boat storage yard, fish and shell fish propagation, parks and open space, and water-related visitor services, as well as sales related to maritime activity that requires/benefits from a shoreline location.